Like any specialty craft, you will find conflicting advice about whether or not you should filter your wort.

 So if you are brewing at home and worry that spent beer hops will either cause problems during fermentation, clog up your equipment, or just be a pain to clean up, you should learn how to filter wort.

-And in this article, we will learn the arguments for why you should filter your wort and the top methods for doing it.
 Whatever your brew schedule and whatever brew styles you favor, you’ll find plenty of useful information below.

 What Is Wort?